 Even though it’s a mortgage, you don’t have to make regular repayments.
 The loan and interest will be paid back in full, usually by selling your property when you (and your partner if it’s a joint lifetime mortgage) die or move into long-term care (remember – Terms and Conditions apply for this).

-You’re charged interest on the amount you borrow as well as on the interest that’s already been added, so what you owe back rises quite quickly.
-Taking out a lifetime mortgage cuts down the value you have in your home and any inheritance you leave.
-Your tax position and any entitlement you have to welfare benefits could also be affected.
+You’re charged interest on the amount you borrow as well as on the interest that’s already been added, which quickly increases the amount you owe.
+Taking out a lifetime mortgage will reduce the amount of inheritance you are able to leave and may affect your tax position and eligibility for welfare benefits.